citelao/sensible/_coffee_shop/4-hackers.md

 Fortunately, they pretty much *only* want to steal your money.

-Every year, Verizon publishes the Data Breach Investigations Report (the DBIR), a report that examines tens of thousands of data "incidents" across companies around the world.
+Every year, Verizon publishes the Data Breach Investigations Report (DBIR), a report that examines tens of thousands of data "incidents" across companies around the world.
 And every year, it's clear: **almost all corporate data breaches are financially-motivated**.

 <aside class="sidenote">
 Or, in Verizon's words: